Egg Roll in a Bowl

 - Sesame Oil.
 GAME CHANGER right here.
 A drizzle of this golden nectar adds oodles of flavor to any Asian-inspired recipe.

-This Egg Roll in a Bowl is easy to refrigerate and can be frozen, so feel free to make a larger batch if you’d like it for meal prep.
+This recipe is easy to refrigerate and the “filling” can be frozen, so feel free to make a larger batch if you’d like it for meal prep.

-- Store the Egg Roll in a Bowl “filling” in the refrigerator for up to 4 days.
-You can store the rice on its own or portion the two together into individual serving containers for a meal-prep approach.
+- To Store.
+Store the egg roll filling in an airtight storage container in the refrigerator for up to 4 days.
+You can store the rice on its own or portion everything together into individual serving containers for a meal-prep approach.

-- To freeze: Place the egg roll “filling” in an individual container and freeze for up to 3 months.
-Let thaw overnight in the refrigerator, then reheat gently in the microwave.
+- To Freeze.
+Place leftovers in an airtight freezer-safe storage container and freeze for up to 3 months.
+Let thaw overnight in the refrigerator, then reheat gently in the microwave or on the stove top.
+I find the leftovers lose some of their zip, so I like to top mine with a few shakes of extra soy sauce.

 - Forget to thaw?
 You can reheat it slowly in the microwave or on the stove with a splash of water (I did this and it was fine!).

-How to Adapt Egg Roll in a Bowl to Different Diets
+What to Serve with Egg Roll in a Bowl

 Egg Roll in a Bowl